-Design/ Operations Safety Case

-Control of Industrial Major Accident Hazards (CIMAH) Study

-Bow-Tie Analysis

-Hazard and Effects Register

-Evacuation, Escape and Rescue Analysis

-Emergency Systems Survivability Assessment

-Emergency Response Plan Preparation/Review

-Dropped Object Studies

-Ship Collision Studies

-Helicopter Crash Studies

-3D Fire & Gas Mapping

-Flare Radiation and Dispersion Studies

-HSE Management Systems Review

-Simultaneous Operations (SIMOPS)

-Safety Critical Elements (SCE) Identification and Performance Standards (PS)

-Safety Critical Activities

-IRESC services also includes the use of Computational Fluid Dynamics (CFD) for full probabilistic explosion modelling with the FLACS software, fire modelling with KFX and dispersion / thermal plume type studies with ANSYS CFX.

 IRESC experience

 IRESC possesses highly qualified, multi-disciplinary HSE risk practitioners with global experience in providing independent services for clients in the onshore and offshore, oil & gas and petrochemical sectors.
 Our team has extensive experience in undertaking process safety, risk and reliability studies of major projects during basic/detailed engineering phase.

-Details of IRESC services and experiences are provided in Company Brochure as attached in Annexure A. IRESC Project experience is presented in Table 7.1 .
+Details of IRESC services and experiences are provided in Company Brochure as attached in Annexure A. IRESC Project experience is presented in the following tables.

-Figure 6.1 7IRESC Refinery Project Experience
+Table 7.1 IRESC Refinery Project Experience